lcavero/DoctrinePaginatorBundle/README.md

         // Define paginator options (page, per_page, order, order_by)
         $opts = new PaginatorOptions(4, 10, 'asc', 'id');

-        // Paginate the data, this returns an array with the data and other info
+        // Paginate the data, this returns an array with the data and other interesting info
         $pagination = $container->get('lcav_doctrine_paginator')->paginate($query, $opts);

         // Now you have the users paginated and filtered, you can return them or do something amazing